FlagBrew/PKSM-Scripts/dev/picoC.md

 int net_udp_recv(char* buffer, int size, int* received);
 int net_tcp_recv(char* buffer, int size, int* received);
 ```
-Receives pkm data sent from a client running on another device
+Receives data (such as pkx, WC, etc.) sent from a client running on another device
-- `char* buffer`: pointer to an existing `char` Array to hold the pkm data being received
+- `char* buffer`: pointer to an existing `char` Array to hold the data being received
 - `int size`: expected number of bytes
 - `int* received`: pointer to an existing `int` variable to hold the number of received bytes
 - returns `0` if data was successfully received (scripts will need to check the validity of the received data themselves)